As many others are doing, I’m self-isolating.

 How are you connecting to others during these challenging times?

-If you feel like it would be good for you to get some horse inspired wisdom, I’m offering a pay what you can model for online coaching.
-I’m here to help.
+If you feel like it would be good for you to get some horse inspired wisdom that supports self-care, I’ve created an online course called Beyond Self-Care.

 Much of my blog is a continuing personal story.